 54:35: Trysta predicts that even after adding Kyrie Irving, DeAndre Jordan and Taurean Prince, the Brooklyn Nets won’t show significant improvement this year She has this team winning around 42-45 games again and finishing around the fifth or sixth seed in the Eastern Conference.
 She doesn’t believe Brooklyn will take a step forward until Kevin Durant returns.

-Basketball, NBA, Podcast, Featured, Podcast, Top, Anthony Davis, Ben Simmons, David Griffin, Giannis Antetokounmpo, Gregg Popovich, Ja Morant, James Harden, Kawhi Leonard, Kyrie Irving, LeBron James, Mike Budenholzer, Mike D'Antoni, Nick Nurse, Paul George, Rudy Gobert, Russell Westbrook, Stephen Curry, Tyler Herro, Zion Williamson, Brooklyn Nets, Golden State Warriors, Houston Rockets, Los Angeles Clippers, Los Angeles Lakers, Milwaukee Bucks, New Orleans Pelicans, Philadelphia 76ers, San Antonio Spurs, Toronto Raptors
+Basketball, NBA, Podcast, Podcast, Top, Anthony Davis, Ben Simmons, David Griffin, Giannis Antetokounmpo, Gregg Popovich, Ja Morant, James Harden, Kawhi Leonard, Kyrie Irving, LeBron James, Mike Budenholzer, Mike D'Antoni, Nick Nurse, Paul George, Rudy Gobert, Russell Westbrook, Stephen Curry, Tyler Herro, Zion Williamson, Brooklyn Nets, Golden State Warriors, Houston Rockets, Los Angeles Clippers, Los Angeles Lakers, Milwaukee Bucks, New Orleans Pelicans, Philadelphia 76ers, San Antonio Spurs, Toronto Raptors